Apirone/apirone-sdk-php/docs/getting-started.md

 ## What's Next?

-- To find out what Apirone Payment Gateway is, you can go to the [official website](https://apirone.com) or go straight to the [API documentation](https://apirone.com/docs).
+- To find out what Apirone Payment Gateway is, you can go to the [official website](https://apirone.com) or go to the [API documentation](https://apirone.com/docs).

 - To understand how to integrate the library into your project, read this short [five-steps guide](five-steps-guide).